plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_extensions.md

 # don't need to show warning about setting up optimizer
 warnings.filterwarnings(
     "ignore",
-    message="You will need to call setup() to instantiate optimizer", category=UserWarning,
+    message="You will need to call setup",
+    category=UserWarning,
 )